guilherme179/guilherme179/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as mis and quality assistant on Tel Contact Center
-- 🌱 I’m currently learning PHP, JavaScript, TypeScript, React, React Native, SQL
+- 🌱 I’m currently learning PHP, JavaScript, TypeScript, React, Python, SQL
 - 💬 Ask me about HTML, CSS, PHP, JavaScript, SQL

 <br><br>